-According to vinylbydesign.com, “roofing membranes made of vinyl and other single-ply technologies have brought about revolutionary change in roofing specification and installation over the past 30 years, offering a clean, quick and efficient alternative to built-up roofs with greater design flexibility.”
+Roofing membranes made of vinyl and other single-ply technologies have brought about revolutionary change in roofing specification and installation over the past 30 years, offering a clean, quick and efficient alternative to built-up roofs with greater design flexibility.
 The product offers energy savings from production to re-use.

-Due to its relative light weight and compactness, vinyl roofing membranes are energy-efficient to produce and transport to the installation site.
+Relatively light weight and compactness make vinyl roofing membranes energy-efficient to produce and transport to the installation site.
 But the most notable advantage is recognized in the use phase of the product.
-Typically light in color, vinylbydesign.com reports that, “Vinyl roofing membranes are known as ‘reflective’ roof surfaces, deflecting sunlight and radiant heat away from a building, helping the structure to stay cool and reducing energy use for air conditioning.
+Typically light in color, vinyl roofing membranes are known as ‘reflective’ roof surfaces, deflecting sunlight and radiant heat away from a building, helping the structure to stay cool and reducing energy use for air conditioning.
 In fact, many vinyl roofing membranes have been recognized by the Energy Star Roof Products Program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
-This program helps specifiers quickly and easily identify products that can save them money and protect the environment by saving energy.”
+This program helps specifiers quickly and easily identify products that can save them money and protect the environment by saving energy.

 Some vinyl roofing membranes are being recycled into second-generation products (check with your local recycling facility).
 Many vinyl-roofing manufacturers utilize post-industrial recycled roofing scrap generated in the manufacturing processes.
 Furthermore, lightweight vinyl roof systems help reduce the need for other materials that are often necessary to support heavier roof system options.

-Finally, vinylbydesign.com points out that roofing membranes are used as a component in “green roofs,” consisting of multi-layer soil and drainage systems upon which vegetation can grow on urban roofs.
-Green roofs, in turn, can improve the energy efficiency of buildings, enhance the look of urban rooftops and promote healthier air in such areas.
+Finally, roofing membranes are used as a component in “green roofs,” consisting of multi-layer soil and drainage systems upon which vegetation can grow on urban roofs.
+Green roofs, in turn, can improve the energy efficiency of buildings, enhance the look of urban rooftops, and promote healthier air in such areas.